tanya-ivanova/Softuni-Library/README.md

 In All books page all added books in the App are displayed.
 Every book is displayed with image, title, author, genre, and detials button.

+The books in the All books page are sorted by default in the order they were added in the App - the newest added book appear first, etc.

 The All books page has pagination.
 On each page only 6 books are displayed (or fewer than 6 if the total number of books in the App is less than 6).
 You are shown the current page and the total number of pages.
 With Next and Prev you can browse through the pages.

-The All books page is accesible for all types of users of the App (guests, registered users, admin).
+The All books page is accessible for all types of users of the App (guests, registered users, admin).

 ## Details page